covcom/205CDE/labs/16 RESTful API/worksheet.md

 An Idempotent operation is an operation that gives the same result no matter how many times you perform it.

-An example of a request to put a new character in the Persons database.
+An example of an HTTP request to put a new character in the Persons database.
 POST http://MyService/Person/
 Host: MyService
 Content-Type: application/json